en0/LocalLLMs/README.md

 This repo contains a docker compose file to spin up OpenwebUI and Ollama with the SearXNG search aggregator availble for web searches within open web ui.

+**NOTE: The compose script is configured to run on AMD GPUs.
+If you are running anything else, make sure to make the required changes to the ollama service.**

 ## Quick Start

 ### Prerequisites